A hybrid framework for estimating nonlinear functions of quantum states

+\emph{Application in quantum error mitigation}.--- Recently purified-based methods are proposed \cite{Huggins2021Virtual,Koczor2021Exponential} for quantum error mitigation \cite{temme2017error,Suguru2018Practical,kandala2019error,endo2021hybrid} The central task there is to estimate $o_m:=\tr(O\rho^m)$, and use the normalized value $o_m/P_m\rightarrow \tr(O\Psi)$ to approach the target value $\tr(O\Psi)$ with $\Psi$ the noiseless state, which can suppress the error exponentially with the copy-number $m$.
+The original protocol is based on the swap test to measure $o_m$, and very recently there have been ones by shadow estimation \cite{Seif2022Shadow,Hu2022Logical}.
+There is also an experimental advance for that of $m=2$ \cite{Brien2022purification}, however, similarly it is still challenging to extend both approaches to $m\geq 3$.
+Here we show that the hybrid framework gives various advantages on estimating $o_m$.

-Here we show that our hybrid framework gives several advantages on estimating $o_m$ and thus virtual distillation.
-First, suppose one has access to the Controlled-shift operation on the $m$-copy quantum memory.
-By only changing the data post-processing, the shadow $\left\{\widehat{\rho^m}_{(i)}\right\}_{i=1}^M$ collected in Algorithm \ref{algo:tShadow} for $t=m$ can be reused for many different observables.
-However, in principle, the swap test approach should adopt different Controlled-unitary operations for different observables \cite{Koczor2021Exponential,Huggins2021Virtual}.
-Besides, compared to the original shadow protocol \cite{Seif2022Shadow}, the hybrid protocol significantly reduces the statistical variance and thus the sampling cost.
-For instance, suppose one applies Pauli measurements with the original shadow protocol to estimate $o_m$ for a local observable $O$.
-To suppress the error, an exponential number of measurements is needed even if the locality of $O$ is a constant.
-Because $o_m=\tr(O_m\rho^{\otimes m})$ and $O_m=\frac{1}{2}(OS_m+S_m^\dagger O)$ is actually a global observable with locality about $mn$, and thus the shadow norm scales exponentially with $n$.
-While in the hybrid protocol, the variance is independent of the qubit number $n$ but only relates to the locality of $O$ according to Eq.~\eqref{eq:Var} in Theorem \ref{Th:swapshadow}.
-In Fig.~\ref{fig:varianceobs} (c) we show the exponential advantage clearly for the local observable measurement in the $m=2$ case.
-This kind of advantage also appears in the fidelity estimation with $O=\ket{\Psi}\bra{\Psi}$, a pure quantum state using the Clifford measurements.
-More discussions are left in Appendix \ref{ap:sec:Ot}.
+Suppose one has access to the coherent operation on $m$-copy quantum states.
+By only adopting the classical postprocessing, the shadow set collected in Algorithm \ref{algo:tShadow} for $t=m$ can be reused for many different observables $\{O_i\}$, say totally $T$ ones, and the estimation error scales like $\mathcal{O}(\log(T))$ using the median-of-mean technique \cite{huang2020predicting}.
+However, in principle the swap test approach should adopt different quantum circuits for different observables \cite{Koczor2021Exponential}, and also the error would scale linearly $\mathcal{O}(T)$.
+This advantage is significant for quantum chemistry simulation with the polynomial number of terms in Hamiltonian \cite{McArdle2020chemistry,google2020Hartree,Brien2022purification}.On the other hand, compared to OS protocol \cite{Seif2022Shadow}, HS significantly reduces the statistical variance and thus the sampling cost.
+For instance, suppose one applies Pauli measurements with OS protocol to estimate $o_m$ for a local observable $O$.
+Since $o_m=\tr(O_m\rho^{\otimes m})$ and $O_m:=\frac{1}{2}(OS_m+S_m^\dagger O)$ the symmetrized observable is actually a global one with locality about $mn$ \cite{huang2020predicting,elben2020mixedstate}, and thus the shadow norm scales exponentially with $n$.
+While in HS protocol, the variance is independent of the qubit number $n$ by Eq.~\eqref{eq:Var}.
+See Fig.~\ref{fig:varianceobs} (a) for this exponential advantage as $t=2$, and similar advantage also appears in the fidelity estimation using the Clifford measurements as shown in Fig.~\ref{fig:varianceobs} (b), with more discussions left in Ref.~\cite{supplementary}.